|Major Groups > Boletes > Suillus > Suillus kaibabensis|

 by Michael Kuo

-Pore Surface: Buff to yellowish or yellow, sometimes becoming reddish-dotted with maturity; not bruising; 1-3 angular pores per mm; tubes to 5 mm deep.
+Pore Surface: Buff to yellowish or yellow, becoming brownish yellow with age; sometimes becoming reddish-dotted with maturity; not bruising, or sometimes bruising brownish; 2–3 angular pores per mm; tubes to 12 mm deep; often featuring scattered glandular dots.

-Stem: 2-4 cm long; 1-2 cm thick; more or less equal; dry; yellowish to yellow at the apex, whitish to yellowish below; covered with reddish brown glandular dots that frequently become large and elongated with maturity; without a ring.
+Stem: 3–6 cm long; 1–3 cm thick; more or less equal, or tapered to base; dry; yellowish to bright yellow at the apex, whitish to yellowish or brownish below; when young with inconspicuous, yellow to cinnamon glandular dots—but at maturity covered with conspicuous reddish brown glandular dots that frequently become large and elongated with maturity, resulting in smears and lines; without a ring.

-Flesh: Whitish to yellowish in the cap; yellow in the stem; not staining on exposure.
+Flesh: Yellowish to yellow; not staining on exposure.

 Odor and Taste: Not distinctive.

-Chemical Reactions: Ammonia red on cap surface; pinkish to purplish on flesh.
-KOH dark gray on cap surface; purplish gray on flesh.
-Iron salts negative on cap surface; greenish to gray on flesh.
+Chemical Reactions: Ammonia reddish to pink on cap surface; pink to pinkish orange on flesh.
+KOH dark gray on cap surface; purplish on flesh.
+Iron salts negative on cap surface; grayish blue to gray on flesh.

 Cite this page as: